 David Webb, born in 1955, has completed a PhD on suicide as a crisis of the self at Victoria University in 2005 in Melbourne, Australia.
 This research, motivated by David's personal history of suicide attempts, shows that first-person knowledge of suicidality is necessary to understand suicide, but that the first-person voice is systematically excluded from current suicide research.
 During his research, he has embraced Mad Culture as a liberating community of people fighting for greater depth, sensitivity, compassion and justice for those struggling for mental, emotional, social and spiritual wellbeing.
 Prior to his years of madness, David worked in the computer software industry as a programmer, designer and analyst, and as a university lecturer.
 He has lived in New York, Delhi and London and now he lives in Castlemaine, an old goldrush town near Melbourne.
 Book publication: Thinking about suicide: Contemplating and comprehending the urge to die (2010).
 More publications

 Gerda Wozart (pseudonym), post-war child, grown up in the North, South, East and West of Germany.
 For some time she has been living in England and France.
-Left family words, new paths in the world of literature - author, translator, recitator.
+Left family worlds, new paths in the world of literatureauthor, translator, recitator.
 Europe-wide together with a musician (literature meets music).
 Since 2009, living in France.

 Josef Zehentbauer, born in 1945 in FRG.
 Four children.
 Doctor, psychotherapist and author.
 Several years' work in neurology (University of Würzburg), different psychiatric clinics and the emergency ward of a mental hospital.
 Worked as a doctor in Nigeria and India.
 Initiated projects with Franco Basaglia and other exponents of Italian "Critical Psychiatry."
 Publications include, Chemie für die Seele.
-Psyche, Psychopharmaka und alternative Heilmethoden (Chemistry for the Soul: Psyche, Psychotropic Drugs and Alternative Methods of Cure, 1986; 11th edition 2010); Körpereigene Drogen.
-Garantiert ohne Nebenwirkungen (The Body's Own Drugs: Guaranteed no Side-effects, 6th edition 2010); Das Liebe-Prinzip.
-Reich werden durch Verschwenden (The Love-Principle: Becoming Rich by Extravagance, together with Alfred Rott, 2005, new edition 2010); Abenteuer Seele.
-Psychische Krisen als Chance nutzen (Adventure Soul: To Use Psychic Crises as a Chance, 2000, new edition 2008); MelancholieDie traurige Leichtigkeit des Seins (Melancholy: The Sad Lightness of Being, 2000, 3rd edition 2011); Neue Antidepressiva, atypische Neuroleptika Risiken, Placebo-Effekte, Niedrigdosierung und Alternativen.
+Psyche, Psychopharmaka und alternative Heilmethoden (Chemistry for the Soul: Psyche, Psychotropic Drugs and Alternative Methods of Cure, 1986; 12th edition 2019); Körpereigene Drogen.
+Garantiert ohne Nebenwirkungen (The Body's Own Drugs: Guaranteed no Side-effects, 9th edition 2018); Das Liebe-Prinzip.
+Reich werden durch Verschwenden (The Love-principle: Becoming rich by extravagance, together with Alfred Rott, 2005); Abenteuer Seele.
+Psychische Krisen als Chance nutzen (Adventure Soul: To Use Psychic Crises as a Chance, 2000, new edition 2008); MelancholieDie traurige Leichtigkeit des Seins (Melancholy: The Sad Lightness of Being, 2000, 4th edition 2014; ebook 2014); Neue Antidepressiva, atypische Neuroleptika Risiken, Placebo-Effekte, Niedrigdosierung und Alternativen.
 Mit einem Exkurs zur Wiederkehr des Elektroschocks (New Antidepressants, Atypical Neuroleptics: Risks, placebo effects, low doses and alternatives.
-With a digression to the return of the electroshock (2017, together with Volkmar Aderhold, Peter Lehmann and Marc Rufer).
+With a digression to the return of the electroshock (2017, together with Volkmar Aderhold, Peter Lehmann and Marc Rufer; ebook in 2018).